osisoft/Client-Failover-Service/content/administration/add-administrator-user.md

 # Add an administrator user

-In the Client Failover Service, administrators can change logging levels, delete groups, delete sessions, set up OMF Health Endpoints and perform role overrides.
+In the Client Failover Service, administrators can change logging levels, delete groups, set up OMF Health Endpoints, and perform role overrides.

 To provide administrator privileges to a user: